michaljerabek/Crown-Control/README.md

 **This is not an official way to install custom plugin for Logitech Options.
 But it works.**

-After you have installed the extention:
+After you have installed the extention from [Extention Manager](https://github.com/adobe/brackets/wiki/Brackets-Extensions):

 1. Open Logitech Options and select your keyboard (Craft).
 2. Click on `All Applications` and select `Brackets`.